Periodic orbits and Birkhoff sections of stable Hamiltonian structures: Broken books and Birkhoff sections for SHS

-On the other hand, in each connected component of $N_0$, the Reeb vector field is transverse to the fibers of a surface bundle over the circle as argued in Section~\ref{ss:Tisch}.
-This means that in the boundary of any integrable region $U$, which connects two components in $N$, there are two different induced homology classes of curves: a torus in $\partial U$ is also a boundary torus of a connected component of $N$.
-Thus, the curves we consider are the intersection of any page of $(K,\mathcal{F})$ with the torus in the contact case or the intersection of any fiber of the surface bundle with the torus in the suspension case.
+On the other hand, in each connected component of $N_0$, the Reeb vector field is transverse to the fibers of a surface bundle over the circle.
+This means that in the boundary of any connected component of $V={U\setminus \operatorname{int}(N)}$, which connects two boundary components of $N$, there are two different induced homology classes of curves: the intersection of any page of $(K,\mathcal{F})$ with the boundary torus of $V$ (if that boundary torus belongs to $N_c$), or the intersection of any fiber of the surface bundle with the torus (if that boundary torus belongs to $N_0$).